 Website Extras 15/20

-The Demo account rocks and I would give them a full 20/20 rating for the Extras…but the projectile vomiting article is an Extra too and unfortunately that takes away some points as I still can’t find the relation between vomiting and Binaries.
+The Demo account rocks and I would give them a full 20/20 rating for the Extras… But the rest of the platform is so limited and elementary I had to take some points back.